Types of Aid - Loans

 - Please note: You are required to complete the FAFSA prior to obtaining a PLUS loan.
 Repayment begins within 60 days of the loan being disbursed unless deferred repayment is requested by the parent.

-You have the right to select any lender of your choice, and we will process the application for you.
+You have the right to select any lender of your choice.
+Once your application has been completed and processed, it will be sent to us electronically within 24 to 48 hours so we can begin the certification process.
 We do not recommend specific lenders and have elected not to publish specific information on individual loans/lenders due to the fact that borrower benefits are subject to change without notice.
 Interest rates and loan terms vary greatly among lenders; you should look at all options in selecting a private loan.
 The best way to locate a lender is to do an internet search for "private student loans".
 Detailed information regarding a specific loan can be found on the lender website or by contacting them directly.
 There are also comparison tools that can be found online which allow you to see multiple options for multiple lenders in the same way people do research for a mortgage lender.
 Due to legislative and economic changes in the student loan industry, we recommend that you contact a lender prior to submitting a loan application to determine if they are accepting applications from UWF students.
 There are certain lenders who have chosen to accept applications only for students attending specific institutions.

 We are required by federal regulation to provide the disclosures in the Truth in Lending Act.
 Private loan borrowers are required to complete an Applicant Self-Certification Form when requesting a private loan.
-The form is provided by your lender; however, if needed, the form is available in the Financial Aid Office for you to complete and submit to the lender.
+The form is provided by your lender.

-Private loans are refunded using the same method as other types of financial aid - your BankMobile Vibe debit card, or ACH transfer to a personal bank account.
+Private loans are refunded using the same method as other types of financial aid: UWF delivers your refund with BankMobile Disbursements, a technology solution powered by BMTX, Inc.